tweag/cooked-validators/README.md

 ### Updating Plutus

-We are _not_ pinning plutus with nix in favor of a simpler nix setup and to be able to cache CI builds easily.
-This does make the update process more manual but its also pretty straightforward.
+Are you a contributor and would you like to bump the Plutus version we are depending upon?
+Because we are _not_ pinning plutus with nix, updating it's a little more manual but it's straightforward.

 Our `cabal.project` file is a copy of the homonym file from [plutus-apps](https://github.com/input-output-hk/plutus-apps/blob/main/cabal.project), with the addition of `plutus-apps` themselves in there and a different list of packages to build.

-In order to bump plutus, all one has to do is:
+In order to bump plutus, you must:

 1. Select the tag you want to update _to_ from `plutus-apps`.
 2. Copy the `cabal.project` from there
-3. Modify the `packages:` section to build our packages
+3. Modify the `packages:` section to build our packages:
+    ```
+    packages:
+      cooked-validators
+      examples
+    ```
 4. Add the relevant setting for linking with libsodium:
     ```
     package cardano-crypto-praos